 The Scope of Our Services

 CAPS invites students to schedule an initial intake appointment with a CAPS therapist.
-During this initial intake, the therapist will assist students in obtaining the appropriate services to address the concerns by recommending services within CAPS or in the community.
-Student concerns that can be addressed within a brief model of therapy are usually referred to CAPS while more comprehensive concerns or medication issues requiring longer term therapy are best addressed in the community.
+During this initial intake, our therapists will assist students in obtaining the appropriate services to address their concerns by recommending services within CAPS or in the community.
+Student concerns that can be addressed within a brief model of therapy are usually referred to CAPS, while concerns requiring longer-term or specialized therapy and/or medication are best addressed in the community.

-CAPS utilizes a short-term model of therapy for individual and couple sessions in order to use its resources most effectively and assist students in addressing issues common in a college setting.
+CAPS utilizes a short-term model of therapy for individual and couples sessions in order to use its resources most effectively and assist students in addressing issues common in a college setting.

-Some of the issues that are commonly addressed in short-term counseling at CAPS are:
+Some of the concerns that are commonly addressed in short-term counseling at CAPS are:

-- Personal Issues: Stress and anxiety, depression, anger, loneliness, guilt, self-esteem, grief and loss
+- Personal: Stress and anxiety, mild depression, anger, loneliness, guilt, self-esteem, grief and loss

-- Relationship Issues: Romantic relationship difficulties, sexual concerns, roommate conflicts, difficulties with co-workers, issues with family or friends
+- Relationship: Romantic relationship difficulties, sexual concerns, roommate conflicts, difficulties with coworkers, concerns with family or friends

-- Developmental Issues: Identity development, adjustment to college, life transitions, cultural concerns
+- Developmental: Identity development, adjustment to college, life transitions, cultural concerns

-- Other Issues: Spiritual concerns, body image/food preoccupation, healthy lifestyle choices, alcohol and drug use concerns, sexual assault
+- Other: Spiritual concerns, body image/food preoccupation, healthy lifestyle choices, minor alcohol and drug use concerns, sexual assault, discrimination and oppression

-Students whose mental health needs cannot be accommodated within short-term counseling, or who require a particular type of expertise, need to meet with a clinician more than once a week, or are in need of a psychotropic medication, are referred to community resources.
-Students may be referred out to the community after the initial intake or during the course of treatment at CAPS as factors become apparent during or after the intake assessment.
-Some of the issues that are commonly and more appropriately addressed by services in the community include:
+Students whose mental health needs cannot be met within short-term counseling or who require a particular type of service not offered at CAPS, need to meet with a clinician more than once a week, or need to be assessed for or prescribed psychotropic medication are referred to community resources.
+Students may be referred to resources and services outside of CAPS on or off campus after the initial intake or during the course of treatment at CAPS (e.g., if factors indicating a need for services CAPS can't provide become apparent during or after the intake assessment).

 - History of multiple psychiatric hospitalizations

-- Chronic suicidality and/or self-injury behaviors; history of suicide attempts
+- Chronic suicidal plan and/or intent and/or self-injury behaviors; history of suicide attempts within the past 2 years

 - Manifestations of psychotic symptoms without willingness to remain on medication for stabilization of symptoms

-- Students who need specialized services not available through CAPS as indicated by:
+- Other issues requiring specialized services not available through CAPS, such as

-- Significant drug and/or alcohol problems such as substance dependence, primary substance abuse, and/or past failed treatments
+- Significant drug and/or alcohol problems, such as substance dependence and/or past failed treatments

-- Request for psychological evaluation for the purpose of employment clearance or other nonacademic needs
+- Request for formal psychological evaluation and for testing for the purpose of employment clearance or other nonacademic needs

-Please note, CAPS clinical staff members are unable to provide documentation for disability accommodations, release of Residence Hall contracts, or study abroad clearance.
+Please note, CAPS clinical staff members are unable to provide documentation for disability accommodations, release of Residence Hall contracts, emotional support animals, or study abroad clearance.

 CAPS After Hours